Going Back to Work After Baby and Getting Into a Routine

 Additionally, ensure that your breast pump parts are washed and sanitized, your pump is charged, and you have the accessories that you need – think extra breast milk storage bags, Quick Clean™ Micro-Steam™ bags, and breast pump and accessory cleaning wipes – packed in your breast pump bag the night before, so you can simply grab and go the next day.
 Though this means saving enough energy at the end of the day to thoroughly clean your pump parts and pack your bags, setting aside 20 or 30 minutes after your little one is asleep can make a world of difference – and your morning self might just be grateful!

 - Be patient.
 Occasional hiccups can and will happen – whether it’s forgetting a change of clothes for your baby (who will, of course, need them on that exact day), losing your breast pump charger, or being late to work once or twice.
 Allow yourself flexibility to be human as you become accustomed a new routine and the range of emotions it may bring.
+A mindfulness app like Expectful can bring calm to your fingertips on the more challenging days and features plenty of resources and tools to better nurture your mental and emotional health.
 Finally, be sure to reach out for help if things start to feel overwhelming or if you’re unable to care for yourself and your baby.

 Learn more about managing pumping at work, so going back to work after baby doesn’t affect your unique breast milk feeding goals.
 Breast milk feeding, working, and being a new mom may be feel like a balancing act at times, but once you have your routine down then you’ll quickly get the hang of things – and there will be no stopping you!
 Medela believes that every mom should breastfeed their baby for as long as they choose and we strive to support working moms in achieving (and even exceeding) their breast milk feeding goals.
 Remember, Medela is here for you every step of the way!